h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 Cluster Mode of Kubernetes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In case of Scala and Python, in cluster mode we can only submit batch jobs.
+In case of Scala and Python, we can only submit batch jobs in cluster mode.
 In case of R we can only use interactive shell in cluster mode.

     .. content-tabs::